-We have audited the accompanying consolidated statement of financial condition of Generations Bancorp NY, Inc. (the "Company") as of December 31, 2022, and the related statements of income, comprehensive (loss) income, changes in shareholders' equity, and cash flows for the year ended December 31, 2022, and the related notes to the consolidated financial statements.
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Generations Bancorp NY, Inc. as of December 31, 2022, and the results of their operations and their cash flows for the year ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Generations Bancorp NY, Inc. (the "Company") as of December 31, 2021 and 2020, the related consolidated statements of income, comprehensive income, shareholders' equity and cash flows for each of the years in the two-year period ended December 31, 2021 and the related notes (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.